Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.populatedredemption.md

 </td><td>

-Amount of LUSD the redeemer is trying to redeem.
+Amount of DebtToken the redeemer is trying to redeem.

 </td></tr>